andileka/UMS/README.md

 # UMS
 UMS Project

-To install the projec go to UMS/backend and run
+To install the project go to UMS/backend and run

 npm start